ailabspace/turtlebot2-noetic/install.md

 source ~/.bashrc
 ```

-## 7. Setup devices and udev rules
+## 7. Setup Devices and udev Rules

 - This step is only required on Turtlebot where you will directly access the devices.
 You don't need to perform these steps on the remote PC if you don't plan to connect the devices to the remote PC.
 - Suggest to restart the PC after setup all relevant devices